IBM/iot-device-trend-analysis/README.md

 ## Included Components

-+ [IBM Watson IoT Platform](https://console.bluemix.net/registration/?target=/catalog/services/internet-of-things-platform)This service is the hub for IBM Watson IoT and lets you communicate with and consume data from connected devices and gateways.
++ [IBM Watson IoT Platform](https://console.bluemix.net/registration/?target=/catalog/services/internet-of-things-platform): This service is the hub for IBM Watson IoT and lets you communicate with and consume data from connected devices and gateways.
 Use the built-in web console dashboards to monitor your IoT data and devices.
 + [Cloudant NoSQL DB](https://console.bluemix.net/catalog/services/cloudant-nosql-db): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.
-+ [Plotly.js](https://plot.ly/javascript/) plotly.js is a high-level, declarative charting library with 20 chart types, including statistical graphs, 3D charts and SVG maps
++ [Plotly.js](https://plot.ly/javascript/): A high-level, declarative charting library with 20 chart types, including statistical graphs, 3D charts and SVG maps

 ## Featured technologies
 + [Python](https://www.python.org/) Python is a programming language that lets you work more quickly and integrate your systems more effectively.